TestimonialsRead about brain injury survivors we have helped and people who have volunteered with us. Want to share your story? Contact us today!

 Peggy emphasized that brain injury survivors experience “A whole shift in their world structure.” with so many factors and aftereffects: physical and cognitive disabilities, loss of jobs, adjustments to family and social interactions.
 While there are support groups available, what’s needed is one-on-one counselling.
 What many people don’t realize, she says, is that “Your body may have healed, but your brain hasn’t.”
 VBIA now offers one-on-one counselling as an important aspect of our recovery program.

 3. As a brain injury survivor, it’s almost too late once you start to get tired.

 Peggy explained that she fatigues easily from being in new environments, attending events in the evening, and not sleeping well the night before.
 Planning naps is a strategy that Peggy has adopted that helps address this issue.

 Peggy has two grown children and is an avid volunteer for her church.
 Visit our Volunteer page to learn how you can get involved.

 Heading into his final year in Grade 12, Saman Darabian was already looking for ways to make a difference.
-His interest in neuroscience led him to accept a position with the Vancouver Brain Injury Association, where he still volunteers today.
+His interest in neuroscience led him to accept a summer position with the Vancouver Brain Injury Association.
 Now a University of British Columbia sciences student, Saman has worked to expand the support and awareness for acquired brain injury throughout his University and community.